 Cause Description Correction Incorrect settings or faulty communications path There is a mistake in the settings that the Sysmac Studio uses to go online with the NA Unit.
 Or, the communications path is faulty.
 Refer to Troubleshooting Incorrect Settings and Faulty Communications Path on page 5-8.
-Fatal Errors in the NA Unit A fatal error occurred in the NA Unit.
-Refer to 5-2-1 Confirming NA Unit Operation on page 5-5.
-High load on the NA Unit The load on the NA Unit is too high and time cannot be obtained to connect with the Sysmac Studio.
-Execute system recovery, reduce the project load, and then download the project again.
+Fatal Errors in the A fatal error occurred in the NA Unit.
+Refer to 5-2-1 Confirming NA Unit Operation NA Unit on page 5-5.
+High load on the The load on the NA Unit is too high and time Execute system recovery, reduce the project NA Unit cannot be obtained to connect with the Sys- load, and then download the project again. mac Studio.